 A long tradition of sociology has established the relationship between consumption and identity.
-In a consumer society, our selection of goods can function as a cipher, coding who we are and what we believe (Zukin 2004; Dávila 2001;Bourdieu 1984).
-According to Mary Douglas, shopping is inherently "cultural" in that it reflects preferences for lifestyles or attitudes that purchased goods embody: "Commodities are chosen because they are not neutral; they are chosen because they would not be tolerated in the rejected forms of society and are therefore permissible in the preferred form" (1997:19).
-Thus, commodities, and particularly branded commodities, can help locate the consumer within the wider social structure of the community (Finkelstein 1997).
+In a consumer society, our selection of goods can code who we are and what we believe (Zukin 2004; Dávila 2001).
+Bourdieu (1984) theorized consumption as a means to categorize oneself through one's categorization of consumer goods.
+In a similar vein, Mary Douglas argues that shopping is inherently "cultural" in that it reflects preferences for lifestyles or attitudes that purchased goods embody: "Commodities are chosen because they are not neutral; they are chosen because they would not be tolerated in the rejected forms of society and are therefore permissible in the preferred form" (1997:19).

-Consumption is an increasingly effective identity marker as the role of consumer becomes the dominant role through which people engage society: "[w]hether exiles, citizens, permanent residents, or immigrants-individuals are consumers first and foremost" (Dávila 2001:11).
-Moreover, consumption is democratic, in theory equally accessible to everyone (García Canclini 2001, cited in Zukin and Maguire 2004).
-Thus, consumption can be an especially important method of self-expression for minorities and other marginalized groups, who have traditionally been denied access to other forums in which to establish or debate collective identities (Dávila 2001).
+Consumption becomes an increasingly effective identity marker in light of the increasing importance of the consumer as a social role.
+As Dávila noted, "[W]hether exiles, citizens, permanent residents, or immigrants-individuals are consumers first and foremost" (2001:11).
+Moreover, consumption is democratic, in theory equally accessible to everyone (García Canclini 2001:39, cited in Zukin and Maguire 2004).

+Therefore, consumption can be an especially important method of self-expression for minorities and other marginalized groups, who have traditionally been denied access to other forums in which to establish or debate collective identities (Dávila 2001).

-While Hamlett et al. (2008) remind researchers that links between consumption and ethnic identity are complicated, two trends in recent literature suggest that immigrants may adopt consumption as an avenue for self-presentation.
+While links between consumption and ethnic identity are complicated (Hamlett et al. 2008), two trends uncovered by recent research suggest that immigrants may adopt consumption as an avenue for self-presentation.
 First, the experience of immigration and the frequent subsequent concentration of immigrants into certain neighborhoods and jobs encourage the development of strong ethnic identities (Morawska 1990).
 A strong sense of ethnicity combined with a marginal position within the host society make consumption a likely mode of identity expression.
 Second, theories of acculturation, in which immigrants selectively retain ethnic markers and adopt features of the host society, have replaced older models of one-way assimilation (Morawska 1990; Hamlett et al. 2008).
-These new theories suggest that immigrants may retain ethnic identities and corresponding consumer habits as they gain familiarity with host culture institutions, thus acquiring a broader venue in which to exercise consumer power.
+These new theories suggest that immigrants may retain ethnic identities and corresponding consumer habits even as they gain familiarity with host culture institutions and infrastructure, thus acquiring a broader venue in which to exercise consumer power.
+Access to multiple orientations toward consumption offers immigrants several ways to blend these orientations; which method they choose depends on personal and structural factors.
 Immigrants may draw on different cultural understandings in different settings, or combine elements of different orientations to create an original perspective.
 Some may maintain traditional or ethnic orientations, while others may gravitate toward orientations from the host culture.

-Of course, ethnicity or marginality alone cannot completely account for "ethnic" shopping behavior.
-Social structures, "retail infrastructure," and other practical constraints on shopping behaviors limit minority populations' access to consumption as a mode of cultural expression (Hamlett et al. 2008).
-However, in certain instances consuming can be a powerful tool for ethnic or minority self-expression, or a symbol of acculturation or belonging (Finkelstein 1997), and may offer marginalized populations a tool with which to demand inclusion or display collective identity (Lamont and Molnar 2001).1 Hamlett et al. (2008) and Rouse (2004) also uncovered evidence of consumption as a unifying force among South East Asians in Britain and African American Sunni Muslim Women.
+Of course, ethnicity or marginality alone cannot completely account for "ethnic" shopping behavior; practical constraints on shopping behaviors limit minority populations' access to consumption as a mode of cultural expression (Hamlett et al. 2008).
+However, in certain instances consuming can be a powerful tool for ethnic or minority self-expression, or a symbol of acculturation or belonging"[S]pecific knowledge of the value of goods" according to a certain cultural paradigm can establish one as fluent in or fashionable within that paradigm (Finkelstein 1997:7), and may offer marginalized populations a tool with which to demand inclusion or display collective identity (Lamont and Molnar 2001; Hamlett et al. 2008; Rouse 2004).